MicrosoftDocs/entra-docs/docs/identity/saas-apps/sap-concur-provisioning-tutorial.md

 * [A Microsoft Entra tenant](~/identity-platform/quickstart-create-new-tenant.md)
 * One of the following roles: [Application Administrator](/entra/identity/role-based-access-control/permissions-reference#application-administrator), [Cloud Application Administrator](/entra/identity/role-based-access-control/permissions-reference#cloud-application-administrator), or [Application Owner](/entra/fundamentals/users-default-permissions#owned-enterprise-applications).
-* A subscription for SAP Concur
+* SAP Concur
 * SAP Cloud Identity Services tenant
 * A user account on SAP Identity Provisioning admin console with Admin permissions.
 Make sure you have access to the proxy systems in the Identity Provisioning admin console.
 If you don't see the **Proxy Systems** tile, create an incident for component **BC-IAM-IPS** to request access to this tile.

 ## Step 1: Plan your provisioning deployment

 Microsoft Entra has connectors to SAP ECC, SAP Cloud Identity Services, and SAP SuccessFactors.
 Provisioning into SAP Concur or other applications requires the users to first be present in Microsoft Entra ID.
 Once you have users in Microsoft Entra ID, you can provision those users from Microsoft Entra ID to SAP Cloud Identity Services.
-SAP Cloud Identity Services then provisions the users originating from Microsoft Entra ID that are in the SAP Cloud Identity Directory into the downstream SAP applications, including [`SAP Concur`](https://help.sap.com/docs/identity-provisioning/identity-provisioning/REPLACE-THIS) and others.
+SAP Cloud Identity Services then provisions the users originating from Microsoft Entra ID that are in the SAP Cloud Identity Directory into the downstream SAP applications, including [`SAP Concur`](https://help.sap.com/docs/cloud-identity-services/cloud-identity-services/target-sap-concur) and others.

   :::image type="content" source="~/identity/app-provisioning/media/plan-sap-user-source-and-target/end-to-end-integrations.png" alt-text="Diagram showing Microsoft and SAP technologies relevant to provisioning identities from Microsoft Entra ID." lightbox="~/identity/app-provisioning/media/plan-sap-user-source-and-target/end-to-end-integrations.png":::